 As a qualified realtor who has helped hundreds of first time home buyers, I understand that the real estate industry and lenders use jargons that may confuse many people.
 For this reason, I created this First-Time Home Buyer Guide, or to be more exact, a Cheat Sheet of Terms related to Buying A House.

 They represent the sellers in the transaction, so it’s critical that they are familiar with the local real estate market and ways to increase the offers.
 Sometimes, they double as both a buyer and listing agent.

-Both home buyer and seller can hire professionals who conduct the home inspections or physical examination of the property to determine its structural integrity, the possible presence of wood-damaging pests, and the condition of HVAC, plumbing, and electrical systems.
+Both home buyer and seller can hire professionals who conduct the home inspections or physical examination of the house to determine its structural integrity, the possible presence of wood-damaging pests, and the condition of HVAC, plumbing, and electrical systems.

-Multiple listing services.
+Multiple listing services

 MLS is the service that compiles and distributes information about all residential properties listed for sale by its members in the region.
 This information is shared with 3rd party real estate sites like Zillow, Redfin, and Realtor.com.